ZWieseDev/UniCareOS/README.md

 To extend or swap in a new wallet:

-Implement the SignTx(payload: JSON) → signature interface and inject it into the REST gateway’s “Operator Signature” middleware.
+Implement the SignTx(payload: JSON) â†’ signature interface and inject it into the REST gatewayâ€™s â€œOperator Signatureâ€ middleware.

 Security & Compliance
 HIPAA-Compliant Encryption

-All PHI is encrypted off-chain using envelope encryption (AWS KMS CMK → per-record DEK).
+All PHI is encrypted off-chain using envelope encryption (AWS KMS CMK â†’ per-record DEK).

 Only encrypted blobs reside in S3; the on-chain ledger stores only SHA-256 hashes, metadata, and consent events.